Trapman/Computer_Games/debugger.md

 **To open the debugger in the interactive shell, click Debug-->Debugger**<br/>
 -In IDLE, open any .py file<br/>
--Be sure to select the Stack, Locals, Source, and Globals checkboxes.
+-Be sure to select the Stack, Locals, Source, and Globals checkboxes. <br/>
--Now when you attempt to run a program and click F5, the program will run under the debugger.
+-Now when you attempt to run a program and click F5, the program will run under the debugger. <br/>
--You can stpe through the program now and work through it line by line to see exactly what's going on.
+-You can stpe through the program now and work through it line by line to see exactly what's going on. <br/>

-**Three types of errors**
+**Three types of errors**<br/>
-(1) Syntax: from typos.
+(1) Syntax: from typos.<br/>
 (2) Runtime: occur when the programs is running.
-Program will work up until this point and then will crash.
+Program will work up until this point and then will crash.<br/>
 (3) Semantic: probably the most tricky to find.
-They don't crash the program, but will prevent it from doing what you inteted it to do.
+They don't crash the program, but will prevent it from doing what you intended it to do. <br/>

-Infinite loops: just press `control-C`
+Infinite loops: just press `control-C`<br/>

-**Stepping through a program with debugger:**
+**Stepping through a program with debugger:**<br/>
--The debugger allows you to execute one instruction at a time; this process is called 'stepping.'
+-The debugger allows you to execute one instruction at a time; this process is called 'stepping.'<br/>
--just click the **Step** button.
+-just click the **Step** button.<br/>